Training for data professionals

-We discussed this during the 1st national event of the SPOZNAJ project.
+We will talk about this at the 2nd national event of the GET TO KNOW project.

 OPEN SCIENCE POLICIES IN SLOVENIA